fjarri/poetic_edda/README.rst

   (and delete parentheses from original stanzas)
 * Check that phrases like 'prose after stanza 5' are single references to prose, not one ref to prose and one to stanza
-* Check styles of <inlineseparator>, eddasection blocks and seplines inside the chapter (like in Hovamol).
-  Bellows' book uses lines after introductory notes and asterisks in other places.
 * Draw just <lacuna> instead of <lacuna><sep><lacuna>, unless <sep>
   is just a long space (or maybe draw some "long" lacuna)
 * HHII: probably make separate style for in-prose stanza (p17, class="prosestanza"),